Disability pensions and work ability

 A person may be granted a disability pension if their ability to work has been reduced without interruptions for at least one year.
 As a rule, loss of income for shorter periods of disability is compensated with a sickness allowance.
 The longer the sickness allowance has continued, the higher the risk of disability retirement.

+During the period of the daily sickness allowance, efforts are made to determine the need for rehabilitation and support a return to work.
 70 per cent of those who have received a sickness allowance for the maximum limit of one year retire directly on a disability pension.
 Of the remaining 30 per cent, more than half apply for a disability pension but are not granted one at this stage.
 Slightly less than half do not apply for a disability pension.
 They often return to paid employment.
 Those whose application for a disability pension is rejected often receive an unemployment benefit.

 Unemployment and disability are often intertwined in many ways.
 It is common to receive unemployment benefits before retiring on a disability pension.
 Although rehabilitation is the primary alternative relative to disability retirement, vocational rehabilitation before disability retirement is rather rare and occurs mainly in the last few years before disability retirement.